Woman Sues Northwestern Medicine After Her Medical Information Was Posted On Twitter

-CHICAGO (CBS) — A woman at the center of a lawsuit says Northwestern Medicine Regional Medical Group did not inform her of a privacy breach of her medical records until she called after seeing the records posted on social media.
+CHICAGO (CBS) — A woman at the center of a lawsuit said Northwestern Medicine Regional Medical Group did not inform her of a privacy breach of her medical records until she called after seeing the records posted on social media.

-Gina Graziano calls it a breach of trust and said Northwestern should have better policies in place.
+Gina Graziano called it a breach of trust, and said Northwestern should have better policies in place.

 “I was humiliated,” she said.
 “Embarrassed.”